As a Party Wall Surveyor, one of the more common questions asked by adjoining owners is:

 (c)any other matter arising out of the dispute,”

 The Party Wall Surveyors roles will include everything from the file set up to correspondence, to drawing review, to Schedule of Condition Inspections, to agreeing the Party Wall Award itself.

 However, there have been very rare cases whereby an adjoining owner would have to pay for Surveyor’s fees.

 When does an adjoining owner pay a Party Wall Surveyor’s fees?

 As previously mentioned, in normal circumstances, the building owner is the owner who is liable for all costs involved in the Party Wall procedures.
 However, in accordance with the Party Wall etc Act 1996 and in particular Section 11(4):

-“Where work is carried out in exercise of the right mentioned in section 2(2)(a), and the work is necessary on account of defect or want of repair of the structure or wall concerned, the expenses shall be defrayed by the building owner and the adjoining owner in such proportion as has regard to—
+“Where work is carried out in the exercise of the right mentioned in section 2(2)(a), and the work is necessary on account of defect or want of repair of the structure or wall concerned, the expenses shall be defrayed by the building owner and the adjoining owner in such proportion as has regard to—

 (a)the use which the owners respectively make or may make of the structure or wall concerned; and